The team are well established, student focussed and highly effective in providing support to all customers maximising success rates.

 Do I have to stay for the whole duration of the exam even if I have finished?

 Yes.
-You should plan to stay for the whole time i.e. with childcare, car parking etc.
+You should plan to stay for the whole time i.e. make arrangements for childcare, car parking etc for the full duration including additional time for registration etc.

 When will I get my results?